Pofay/parking-sensor/README.md

 Using a [Raspberry Pi 3][rpi3] with an attached [Ultrasonic Sensor (HC-SR04)][ultrasonic-sensor] it sends a PUT request to the [Parking Api][api] if the current distance of target vehicle is close or less than the set distance in an `.env` file.

-It also shows the current distance of the target through an [LCD][lcd].
+It also shows the current distance of the target through an [LCD][display].

 # Schematic